baihongjie/selfdrivingcar/AdvancedLaneFinding/writeup.md

 Here's a [result](output.mp4)

 ### Discussion
 The biggest problem I have found is on the thresholding step.
 By simply using S channel, I could get very good result.
 However, to solve some other corner cases, I need to use other approaches.
 Without very good understanding on the theory, I have difficulty knowing which to choose and I could only rely on trying.
+After applying L of Luv and b of Lab, the thresholding step is much more stable for the base video.

+The sanity check step is also very helpful because it is hard to guarantee we could always do a good job on every frame.
+Even if the logic of sanity check is not easy, by using simple method with higher recall but lower precision, it works reasonably well.

+Even if I have tuned a very good threshold for the base video, many thresholds failed on new videos such as "challenge_video".
+The failure is caused by more shadows, different sunshine, lighter color of lanes, etc. I will need to re-tune most of the parameters again.
+Also the newly refinished road sometimes have two colors and the separation part sometimes got detected as lanes.
+So I also need to make sure the detected lane are on appropriate position.
+I haven't been able to finish this part but I have clear picture on what changes I need to make.